spacecatpixel/lokidocs/docs/Wallets/Multisignature.md

 - [2-of-3 Multisigniture Wallet Setup](../Wallets/CliWallet/2of3Multisig.md) - Setup Guide for a 2 of 3 Multsig Wallet.

-- M/N Multisig Setup Guide coming shortly.
+- [M/N Multisig Setup Guide](../Wallets/CliWallet/MofNMultisig.md) - Setup Guide for a M of N Multisig Wallet.